 This is my favorite time to fly fish for tarpon.
 The tactics are the same as earlier in the season, anchoring or staking out on travel routes, although fish are in a better mood.
 Unlike the large tarpon schools that we see around full and new moon phases in June, July fish are usually aggressive.
 Large schools of tarpon are impressive, but if you spook the lead fish you will spook all of them.

-Snook, reds and spotted seatrout are closed to harvest on the west coast of Florida.
-The Florida FWC has enacted a temporary modification of regulations for reds and snook, in the areas affected by last year’s red tide.
-The area extends from Pasco County, south to Gordon Pass in Collier County.
-Reds, snook and spotted seatrout (of any size) are catch and release only in that zone until May 31, 2020.
-Full details including exact boundaries can be found at www.myfwc.com.
-Since these species are now closed, use tackle heavy enough to catch and release them quickly.
+Snook, reds and spotted seatrout remain closed to harvest on the west coast of Florida.
+The Florida FWC has extended a temporary modification of regulations for reds, snook and trout, in the areas affected by the recent red tide.
+The area extends from Pasco County, south to the south bank of Gordon Pass in Collier County.
+Reds, snook and trout are catch and release only in that zone until May 31, 2021.

 Catch and release snook fishing will be a good option this month.
 With very warm water this time of year, it is important to use tackle heavy enough to land them quickly.
 Spin anglers should do well fishing lighted docks and bridges in the ICW with CAL jigs with shad tails or jerk worms or DOA shrimp.
 Fly anglers should do well with clear intermediate sink tip lines and wide profile flies, such as Lefty’s Deceiver or EP flies, since larger baitfish may be more predominant.
 Docks and bridges close to passes should be the best ones.
 You’ll also find snook in the surf, where you can walk along the beach and sight cast to them in shallow water.
-The same lures and flies that work at night usually also work in the surf, although be observant of the size baits that are present in the area you are fishing so you can “match the hatch”.
+A DT Special is a “go to” fly for many snook surf anglers.

 I like to drift deep grass flats and cast ahead of my drift with CAL jigs and shad tails or jerk worms, DOA Deadly Combos or Ultra Hair Clouser flies tied on long shank hooks on sink tip fly lines to find trout.
 A drift anchor will slow your drift to a more manageable speed if it’s windy.
 Look for birds or baitfish on the surface to find fish.
 You may find Spanish mackerel, blues, pompano and more mixed with trout on deep grass flats.
 Flats close to passes or on points that get good tidal flow are usually productive.

 In addition to tarpon, you might find false albacore (little tunny), tripletail or cobia in the coastal gulf this month.
 Look for albies feeding on the surface.
-You might even find a stray king mackerel in the mix around feeding frenzies.
 I have seen large schools of albies “blitz” the beach while tarpon fishing this time of year.
 They are usually feeding on larger baits, such as threadfins or pilchards, so flies and lures should be sized accordingly.
 You might even find cobia swimming with tarpon or cruising bars in shallow water along the beach.
 You can use your tarpon fly or spin tackle for cobia, but a medium spinning outfit or an 8 to 9-weight fly rod will be better suited for mackerel and albies.
 I also occasionally run into tripletail this time of year, either around a crab trap buoy, navigational marker or floating debris.